 Actors become the Queen, the King, the Knave and the white Rabbit.
 Others become soldiers.
+Stage 2 cards remain until dismissed by Queen.
 The cards bow low.
 The Queen notices Alice.

 QUEEN Who is this?
 What's your name child?